oshnai/.github/profile/README.md

 # OshnAI

 **OshnAI** is a cutting-edge technology company specializing in artificial intelligence and financial services solutions.
-Our mission is to leverage advanced AI technologies to provide innovative solutions for algorithmic trading, data analytics, and more.
+Our mission is to leverage advanced AI technologies to provide innovative solutions for algorithmic trading, financial research and data analytics, and more.

 ## About Us